 Steel Lawn Rollers

-Ranging from 24"-60" in width, steel rollers are typically heavier and more durable.
-They're more stable on hillsides and will not puncture as easily.
+Ranging from 24" to 60" in width, steel rollers are typically heavier and more durable.
+They're more stable on hillsides and will not puncture easily.

-Ranging from 24"-48" in width, poly rollers are lighter weight when empty, which makes for easier storage.
-They wont rust, they're better for sharp turns, and they cost less than steel rollers.
-Polyurethane models can also be filled with either water or sand.
+Ranging from 24" to 48" in width, poly rollers are lighter weight when empty, which makes for easier storage.
+They won't rust, they're better for sharp turns, and they cost less than steel rollers.
+Plus, polyurethane models can be filled with either water or sand.

 The downside with the polyurethane models is that they aren't as heavy and durable as steel, meaning they have a higher likelihood of being punctured or cracked on sharp rocks or other abrasive debris.